Planting and MCMC Sampling from the Potts model: Proof of Lemma

 \begin{Lemgiantperc} \statelemgiantperc \end{Lemgiantperc} \begin{proof}[Proof of Lemma~\ref{lem:giantperc}] For Item (1) (the subcritical case), the statement is proved in \cite[Proposition 5.2]{coja2023} for \(S = \emptyset\).
 Note that while the statement of the proposition is for \(d\)-regular degree sequences, as it is noted therein, it also applies for percolation on a graph of maximum degree \(d\) (with any degree sequence).

 We thus focus on Item (2).
 The first part of the claim follows from Lemma~\ref{lem:graph-with-almost-regular-deg-sequence-has-good-components}.
 It only remains to bound the probability that none of the vertices in \(S'\) belong to the largest component.
-In the proof, we work with a number of sufficiently small, or sufficiently large (in terms of \(d, p, \epsilon\) constants) constants, whose values are specified later.
-Namely, \(R, K > 0\) are sufficiently large constants, and \(\epsilon_0, \epsilon_1 > 0\) are sufficiently small.
+Let \(R, K > 0\) be sufficiently large constants and \(\epsilon_0, \epsilon_1 > 0\) be sufficiently small, to be specified later.

 First, consider revealing the depth-\(R\) neighbourhoods around vertices of \(S'\) in the underlying configuration model, and then the outcome of the percolation on these edges.
 We say that the revealed \(R\)-neighbourhood of \(v\in S'\) is ``nice'', if it is acyclic, disjoint from all the other revealed \(R\)-neighbourhoods, and all vertices in it other than \(v\) have degree \(d\).
 The following claims says that there are at least \((1-\epsilon_0)|S'|\) nice neighbourhoods.